iamvineettiwari/raft/Readme.md

 - Election timer -> Random (150 - 300) ms, to change timer value, pass `--eTime=<REQ_NUM>`
 - Heartbeat timer -> Random (50 - 150) ms, to change timer value, pass `--hTime=<REQ_NUM>`

+### Note:
-### Note: Keep the election timer greater than the heartbeat timer to avoid repeated Leader elctions and instability
+Ensure that the election timeout is set **greater than the heartbeat interval**, and keep the **number of nodes in the system odd** to avoid repeated leader elections and system instability.